Home » How Does the MCAT Score Work? A Clear Breakdown of MCAT Scoring

 Section Scoring Process

 The four sections of the MCAT are Biological and Biochemical Foundations of Living Systems, Chemical and Physical Foundations of Biological Systems, Psychological, Social, and Biological Foundations of Behavior, and Critical Analysis and Reasoning Skills (CARS).
 The Chemistry, Biology, and Psychology/Sociology sections of the MCAT each consist of 59 questions in 95-minute sections.
 The CARS section is 90-minutes in length and consists of 53 questions.
+Understanding how MCAT section scores are calculated helps clarify how MCAT scoring works across different content areas.

 Correct answers in each section convert into scaled scores ranging from 118 to 132.
 Although the exact method for determining each scaled score is somewhat of a black box, the AAMC explains that this process called “equating” adjusts for differences in difficulty between question sets.
 While the proprietary method remains confidential, your scaled score essentially depends on how many questions you answer correctly.
+This conversion reflects the difference between a raw score vs. scaled score.

 People often wonder what the number of questions correct for an MCAT score is.
 The following example illustrates how many correct answers you need to score well on the MCAT:

 • The AAMC gives an example of getting between 35 and 37 questions right on a section equating to a scaled score of 123, but this is subject to change based on the difficulty of the exam.
 The raw scores are different from the scaled scores.
+Your raw score represents the number of correct answers before scaling is applied.

 • Since the MCAT does not penalize wrong answers, students should answer every question.
 The highest MCAT score one can get is a 528, which equates to a student getting a scaled score of 132 on each of the four sections.
+This defines the full MCAT score range.
+It also provides a clear MCAT score range explained by section totals.

 Percentile Ranks: What They Mean, and How They Change From Year to Year

-Each MCAT score has an associated percentile from 1 to 100, recent percentile ranks valid between May 1st, 2021 and April 30th, 2022 per the AAMC are seen in the table below.
+Each MCAT score has an associated percentile from 1 to 100.
+Recent percentile ranks valid between May 1st, 2021 and April 30th, 2022 per the AAMC are seen in the table below.
 A better score corresponds to a higher percentile, which admissions committees and medical schools use as an important reference point.

-For example, if you score in the 90th percentile, that means on average you did better than 90% of other MCAT test takers!
 Each year, test administrators adjust the percentiles based on average student performance over the past three years of exam data.
+This rolling update determines MCAT percentile rank values and reflects how MCAT percentiles shift slightly each year.
 These long-term changes don’t typically impact students, but it is useful to know where the percentiles come from when you get your score.

 Infographic on MCAT scores and their percentile ranks